Snickerdoodle Cookies Recipe

 - Sugar – I’ve used both white and light brown sugar.
 White sugar adds a nice crispness, while brown sugar will keep them soft and chewy.

-- Vanilla extract - You can use vanilla extract, vanilla bean paste or substitute some sugar for vanilla sugar.
+- Vanilla extract – You can use vanilla extract, vanilla bean paste, or substitute some sugar for vanilla sugar.

-Best snickerdoodle cookie recipe
+Step-by-step: Snickerdoodle cookie recipe

 - Dry ingredients – In a medium bowl, combine the all-purpose flour, cream of tartar, baking soda, and salt.

-- In the bowl of a stand mixer with the paddle attachment(or hand mixer), cream the unsalted butter with both the white and brown sugar until light and fluffy.
+- Wet ingredients: In the bowl of a stand mixer with the paddle attachment(or hand mixer), cream the unsalted butter with sugar until light and fluffy.
+Add the egg and egg yolk, followed by the flour mixture.
+Combine well, but do not overmix.

-- Preheat the oven at 375°F / 190°C / Gas Mark 5.
+- Oven: Preheat the oven to 375°F / 190°C / Gas Mark 5

-- Roll and shape the dough into golf size or 1 ½-inch ball.
-Then, drop the balls in the cinnamon-sugar mixture and coat well.
+- Coating – Combine the granulated sugar and ground cinnamon in a small bowl.
+Set aside.
+Roll and shape dough into golf-size or 1 1/2-inch balls.
+Drop the balls in the cinnamon-sugar mixture and coat well.

-- Bake for about 10 minutes.
-Allow the cookies to cool on the baking sheet for 10 minutes.
+- Cool: Allow the cookies to cool on the baking sheet for 10 minutes.
 Then, transfer them to the wire rack to cool completely.

 Tips and troubleshooting

-- Use room-temperature butter but make sure it's not too soft or melted.
+- Use room-temperature butter, but make sure it’s not too soft or melted.
 Otherwise, the cookies will spread too much.

 - Bake the cookies until they start to get slightly golden around the edges.
-That way, you will have the perfect texture because the cookies continue to cook with the residue heat as they cool on the wire rack.
+That way, you will have the perfect texture because the cookies continue to cook with the residual heat as they cool on the wire rack.
 Overcooking these cookies will make them dry inside.

 These cookies will keep in an air-tight container at room temperature for up to 7 days.

 You can freeze the cookie dough or dough balls in a freezer bag for up to three months in the freezer.
 The baked cookies can be frozen for up to a month.
-When baked from frozen dough they may take 2 to 3 minutes more.
+When baked from frozen dough, they may take 2 to 3 minutes more.

 Snickerdoodle Cookies